kierans/node-perl-debugger/README.md

 ## Using the commands interface

 The `DebuggerCommands` class can be used to issue commands to the debugger.
-It uses an instance of `DebuggerParser` understand output from the debugger.
+It uses an instance of `DebuggerParser` to understand output from the debugger.

 Clients should wait for the `ready` event before issuing commands.